alo9507/JustKeepClicking/content/blog/pair-programming-answer/index.md

 Some time will be spent talking rather than typing.

 <h3>Pair programming changes how you hire</h3>
 This is not bad in itself, but it may exclude certain anti-social or even misanthropic geniuses with very high individual skill weightings from joining you organization.
-10x Engineers glow on the surface, but they have [one unfortunate characteristic](/the-problem-with-10x-engineers/) that could crush your product.
+10x Engineers glow on the surface, but if they leave, they could take your product's success with them.

 Though a healthy pairing culture may preclude the hiring of a certain breed of irascible genius 10x Engineers, it is still the best way to provide literally constant upskilling opportunities to all developers on the project.